I'm writing this series titled "Design Basics" to help with common questions.

 At this stage, your lawyer will determine the best way to argue your case so you'll (hopefully) win.
 He'll do this using his professional tools and processes.
 He'll look at the background of the case, examine applicable laws, consult professional texts, read case studies, assemble evidence and so on.
 Because he practices this as his profession, it's his forte.

 In design, once we've designed option(s) for you we put our top recommendation into something called an artwork proof.
 This is a single page of visual option(s).
-It includes the research we've done on your project, the behind-the-scenes experimenting, the outcome of testing several different ways to solve the design problem, channeling our background in arts & communications and using our technical skill to synthesize a visual.
+It includes the research we've done on your project, the behind-the-scenes experimenting, the outcome of testing several different ways to solve the design problem, channeling our background in arts & communications and using our technical skill to synthesize both a visual and a project that can be physically successful (i.e. it can be manufactured and will perform as expected once its a real product).
 It includes our top recommendation for line, colour, typography, logo use, layout and other visual elements.
 A great deal of time, expertise and background work goes into creating the proof.
 It's the presentation of our professional recommendations.

 This is akin to your lawyer sitting down, after all of his research, to tell you how he suggests you go about winning your case.
 He'll give you his professional recommendation, which could include: what to say, what not to say, which evidence he plans to present, how the judge is likely to react and which laws are applicable to your case.
 He'll share his professional opinion on the best course of action to take to win your case.